criticalinsight/trade_guys/_podcast/goodbye-to-harley-davidson-and-the-wto.md

 - Congress
 - China
 - tariffs
-excerpt: In this episode, Trade Guys Bill Reinsch and Scott Miller discuss Harley Davidson’s decision to outsource some of their production and why it has upset the President.
+excerpt: Trade Guys Bill Reinsch and Scott Miller discuss Harley Davidson’s decision to outsource some of their production and why it has upset the President.
 keywords:
 - _keywords/tariffs.md
 - _keywords/china.md